alirezajafarineysiani/GPSR_BB/README.md

-# GPSR_BB: Gradient Projection for Sparse Reconstruction in Python and C
+# C and Python implementation of Gradient Projection for Sparse Reconstruction (GPSR) algorithm

 ## Overview